-The 2020 Audi A6 lacks comprehensive scores, but standard automatic braking and other active features make for a very safe sedan.
+The 2020 Audi A6 earned top crash-test scores, but standard automatic braking and other active features make for a very safe sedan.

-The 2020 Audi A6 excels in the safety department, at least according to the data that exists.
-We give it 8 out of 10 here.
+The 2020 Audi A6 excels in the safety department.
+We give it 9 out of 10 here.

 For 2020, the A6 gets additional driver assistance features on top of its standard automatic braking including lane-departure warnings and active high-beam headlight assist.
 Higher-trim models can be had with a more advanced braking system, full-speed adaptive cruise control, a surround-view camera system, traffic sign recognition, intersection assist, active lane control, and more.